mongodb/docs-java/source/includes/fundamentals/oidc-value-comma.rst

           "authMechanism=MONGODB-OIDC" +
           "&authMechanismProperties=ENVIRONMENT:azure,TOKEN_RESOURCE:abc,def";

-   If a value contains a comma character, you must use provide your credentials in a ``MongoCredential`` instance, as demonstrated in the :guilabel:`MongoCredential` tab.
+   If a value contains a comma character, you must provide your credentials in a ``MongoCredential`` instance, as demonstrated in the :guilabel:`MongoCredential` tab.